Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Classification results

 \subsection{Testing}

 Results obtained on the test sets of the CIFAR-10 data set and the histopathology data set are presented in this section.
 The test results correspond to the epoch in which the validation accuracy was maximum.
-Five runs were performed with different mutually exclusive training and validation tests to compare the results of the KL loss and the proposed JS losses.